 The one-of-a-kind building boasts 17,000m2 of exhibition space and consists of a 14-storey tower over a 3-storey podium and a 2-storey basement.
-The many collections of visual art located in the museum’s 33 galleries will open to the public at the end of 2021.
+The many collections of visual art located in the museum’s 33 galleries opened to the public at the end of 2021.
 As one of the largest museums of modern and contemporary visual culture in the world, it is a masterpiece of engineering and design.

 The new museum also includes three cinemas, a Mediatheque (multimedia library), a learning hub and a research centre alongside other facilities to interest those who may not have an eye for fine art.